 Want help with packing your hospital bags and preparing for birth?

 Creating organized checklists and utilizing planning sheets to keep all of your information handy is the best way to reduce stress and get completely prepared.

 If you want some help with this, The Nest Smart Nesting Planner will help you prepare everything from your relationship and home to your hospital bag and birth wishes.
 Discover the joy of nesting and get super prepared today!

 What to Prepare and Have at Home

 Definitely stock your pantry with non-perishable foods and healthy snacks such as granola bars, trail mix, dried fruit, nuts, and healthy cereals.
-Breastfeeding hunger was far more intense than I could have ever anticipated so having high-calorie and easy to grab snacks is key.
+Breastfeeding hunger was far more intense than I could have ever anticipated.
+Having high-calorie and easy to grab snacks is key.
 In addition to non-perishables, the 30-35 week window of your pregnancy is the perfect time to stock your freezer with healthy meals ready to be dumped into a crockpot or baked in the oven.
-For even more food-related tips that will help you prepare for your baby, head here.

 Nursing Supplies and a Nursing Station

 Breastfeeding your new baby will be your new full-time job.
 Instead of realizing what you need to make it more comfortable and easy for you as you go, take the time to prepare a well-equipped breastfeeding station for yourself in baby’s nursery, or a ‘breastfeeding basket’ that can be easily relocated (or grabbed by your partner) to wherever you are nursing your baby at that moment.